What is a broadband social tariff?

 Am I eligible for social tariff broadband?

 Each broadband provider has slightly different criteria for social tariffs, so it’s worth checking to see which ones you’re eligible for.
-Some only offer Universal Credit broadband discounts, while others include customers on Income Support, Jobseeker’s Allowance and other benefits.
+Some only offer Universal Credit broadband discounts, while others include households on Income Support, Jobseeker’s Allowance and other benefits.

 Some providers also extend eligibility to people who receive non-means-tested benefits, such as Disability Living Allowance and Personal Independence Payment.